06krishna/Design-Lab/README.md

 This project is generated using React.
-Final Assignment : i.e. done at the time of practical exam. | FrontEnd clone of components https://www.helpr.in/
+Final Assignment : i.e. done at the time of practical exam. | FrontEnd clone of components of https://www.helpr.in/

 To run the projects:
 npm start